See ya in September, Brewers: MLB’s new schedule adds wrinkle to Cardinals’ comeback chances

 There will just be fewer head-to-head games to regain ground.

 As part of the current Collective Bargaining Agreement, the leagues restructured the schedule so that every club plays every other club, ripping up the rotation of interleague play and introducing an alternating year schedule.
-The Cardinals will play every American League team this season and the ones they host (Yankees, Tigers, Twins) they’ll visit in 2024, and the ones they visit (Red Sox, Mariners, Rays) they’ll host in 2024.
+The Cardinals will play every American League team this season and the ones they host (e.g., Yankees, Tigers, Twins) they’ll visit in 2024, and the ones they visit (e.g., Red Sox, Mariners, Rays) they’ll host in 2024.

 To make the math work, the number of games against division foes was reduced from 19 to 13, the number of visits to division cities dropped from three to two.